French ship Indomptable (1790)

 Indomptable ("Indomitable") was a Tonnant-class 80-gun ship of the line in the French Navy, laid down in 1788 and in active service from 1791.
-Engaged against the Royal Navy after 1794, she was damaged in the Battle of Trafalgar and wrecked near the Spanish city of Cadiz on 24 October 1805.
+Engaged against the Royal Navy after 1794, she was damaged in the Battle of Trafalgar and wrecked near the Spanish city of Cádiz on 25/26 October 1805.

 Early service

 Indomptable was designed by naval engineer Jacques-Noël Sané and laid down in Brest in September 1788.
 She was launched on 20 December 1790, and completed in February 1791.

 Between 1793 and 1794, she was under Bruix.
 Her first engagement was on 29 May 1794 against HMS Barfleur and HMS Orion during the Glorious First of June campaign.
-Following the battle the dismasted Indomptable was towed back to Brest by Brutus.
+Following the battle, the dismasted Indomptable was towed back to Brest by Brutus.

 In 1795, she served in the Mediterranean under Admiral François Joseph Bouvet and took part in the landing attempt in Ireland planned by General Louis Lazare Hoche.
 In 1801, she was engaged in the campaign in Egypt, but was unable to break the English blockade and stayed in Toulon.
 Other elements of the fleet managed to reach Elba.

 Indomptable fought in the battle of Algeciras in 1801 when she was again badly damaged.
 In 1802 and 1803, she served in Toulon under Admiral Latouche Tréville.

 Trafalgar campaign

 On 17 January 1805, she went to sea under Admiral Villeneuve, together with ten other ships of the line and eight frigates, and on 20 January the fleet sailed for the French Caribbean.
-Off Cadiz, the fleet was joined by the 74-gun Aigle, and six Spanish ships of the line under Vice-Admiral Federico Gravina.
+Off Cádiz, the fleet was joined by the 74-gun Aigle, and six Spanish ships of the line under Vice-Admiral Federico Gravina.
 When the fleet reached the West Indies, Villeneuve sent Commodore Cosmao-Kerjulien with the Pluton and the Berwick to attack the British position on Diamond Rock, which surrendered on 2 June.
 Villeneuve returned to Europe on hearing that Horatio Nelson had arrived in the West Indies.